14piko/FishingApp/Readme.md

 | ---- | ---- | ----------- |
 | e | [FishingApp.Models.Fish](#T-FishingApp-Models-Fish 'FishingApp.Models.Fish') | The fish object to get the file path for. |

-<a name='T-EdunovaAPP-Controllers-FishingController'></a>
+<a name='T-FishingApp-Controllers-FishingController'></a>
 ## FishingController `type`

 ##### Namespace

-EdunovaAPP.Controllers
+FishingApp.Controllers

 ##### Summary

 Controller for managing fishing operations such as retrieval, creation, updating, and deletion.
 Allows authorized users to access the data.

-<a name='M-EdunovaAPP-Controllers-FishingController-#ctor-FishingApp-Data-FishingAppContext,AutoMapper-IMapper-'></a>
+<a name='M-FishingApp-Controllers-FishingController-#ctor-FishingApp-Data-FishingAppContext,AutoMapper-IMapper-'></a>
 ### #ctor() `constructor`

 ##### Summary